SniperCHYF2/Gaming-Dashboard/README.md

 this is a custom gaming dashboard with window integration for steam, discord, and chrome

-you have to run the certificate (just double click on the .cer file) as this installs like a windows ass from the store.
+you have to run the certificate (just double click on the .cer file) as this installs like a windows app from the store.

 after you install the .cer file run the .msix file